Skip to content

 1. Choose Input type: Text or Data Source

-• Data Source: Select a digital asset from the picker
+• Data Source: pick a digital asset from the picker

 2. Choose Output type: JSON or Data Outbound

-• Data Outbound: Select a target digital asset to write into
+• Data Outbound: pick a target digital asset to write into

 3. Click Run to execute